Danitim/SynTagRus-UD-Comparison/README.md

 # SynTagRus-UD-Comparison
-Comparison of two corpora with different markup (SynTagRus and SynTagRus in Universal Dependencies format)
+Comparison of two corpora with different markup (SynTagRus and Universal Dependencies).